 Monitoring of essential meteorological variables across various surface types and elevations are part of GeoBasis.
-At Arctic Station meteorological parameters has been recorded since 1991 where an automatic weather station was established next to the scientific leader's house.
-Data from this station called AWS1 are now made available in the GEM database.
-Data collection from this station ends in the summer 2017.
+Meteorological parameters has been recorded since 1991 where an automatic weather station was established next to the scientific leader's house in 1991.
+Data from this station called AWS1 are available in the GEM database.
+Data collection from AWS1 ends in the summer 2017.
 In August 2012, a new automatic weather station (AWS2) was installed in Østerlien just east of Arctic Station.
-More weather stations have been included within the last years; AWS3 in 2013, T1-T4 in 2014, and AWS4 in 2015 (Figure 2.1).
-Together they represent an altitudinal gradient from sea level to 800 m amsl.
-At all stations air temperature is measured but apart from that the stations are not equally equipped.
-AWS2 is the most extensive of the stations with most parameters being logged whereas T1-T4 only records air and ground surface temperature.
-All these stations are part of the GeoBasis program.
+More weather stations were included within the last years, AWS3 in 2013, T1-T4 in 2014, and AWS4 in 2015 (Figure 2.1).
+Together these stations represent an altitudinal gradient from sea level to 800 m asl.
+All stations measure air temperature but apart from that, the stations are not equally equipped.
+AWS2 measures most parameters whereas T1-T4 records air- and ground-surface temperature only.